toolbuilder/rollup-plugin-create-pack-file/README.md

 Advanced options:

 * `packageJson` - By default, the plugin reads `package.json` at `rootDir` to figure out the pack file name.
 If you want something else, provide this option an Object that has `name` and `version` attributes just like `package.json` does.
-* `mover` - provide a function that moves the pack file.
+* `mover` - Async method that moves the pack file.
 Signature looks like this: async (fullPackFilePath, fullTargetPackFilePath) => {}.
 No return value is expected.
-By default the plugin provides a function that moves the pack file.
+An `Error` should be thrown on failure.
+By default the plugin provides a function to move the file.
 * `shellCommand` - An async method that creates the pack file when given the `packCommand` option value.
-On success, it should return zero.
-Any other value, or an exception, is considered a failure.
-By default, a function is provided that writes any terminal output to the current terminal.
+No return value is expected, an `Error` should be thrown on failure.
+By default, the plugin provides a shell runner.

 ## Contributing